 - 1996 – Georgetown, Wake Forest, Cincinnati, and Kansas

 All four 2-seeds will get to the Second Round.
 At most, three of them will reach the Sweet 16.
 One or two will make the Elite 8.
-Strangely, exactly 2 have made it in each of the last eight years.
 There will probably be a 2-seed in the Final 4.
 Almost half of all 2-seeds to make the Final 4 went on to the championship game, so there’s a decent chance we’ll see a 2-seed in the final game.

-Pick all four 2-seeds to win in the First.
+Pick all four 2-seeds to win in the First Round.
 Pick two or three to make the Sweet 16 and at least one of those to advance to the Elite 8.
 After that, anything could happen.
 Go with your gut.